slsa-framework/slsa/docs/get-started.md

 Downstream users may verify the provenance with [Cue Policies](https://cuelang.org/docs/).

-### Build observers with hosted services
+### Build observers with hosted platforms

-The following options are user-configured inside a hosted service.
+The following options are user-configured inside a hosted platform.
 They observe the build process and produce signed, formatted provenance.
-These options do not qualify for SLSA 2 because they are configured by users, not the hosted service.
+These options do not qualify for SLSA 2 because they are configured by users, not the hosted platform.

 Downstream users may verify the provenance with Cue policies and the signature with Cosign.